joshpme/DoctrineEncryptBundle/Resources/doc/usage.md

 }
 ```

-***Important***: If you have specified a length for a field, it is important to realise that the encrypted version of the string may be much longer.
+***Important***: If you have specified a length for a field, it is important to realise that the encrypted version of the string will be a longer than the original input.
 So you will need to allow for that.

+Calculating the size requirement is pretty complicated, I suggest allowing a minimum of 1000 characters for a 250 or less character string.

 This version of the package also allows for the encryption of blobs.